ColasNahaboo/tewiba/doc/tewiba-doc.md

 ### Unit-testing a single function from a file

-An useful trick is to have the test file copy only the definition of a bash function into a temporary scritp file, and test this script.
+An useful trick is to have the test file copy only the definition of a bash function into a temporary script file, and test this script.
 This way the test always test the current version of the function, without having to pollute the tested script with extra code line to define an unit test.

 This is done for instance in the [tests/tclass.test](../tests/tclass.test) test in the tewiba distrib.
-A skeleton test script is created, then the initialisation code for TCLASS is copied, then the function body.
+A skeleton test script is created, then the initialization code for TCLASS is copied, then the function body.
 And the resulting script is tested.

 ### Real life examples

 Some of my published code on GitHub use tewiba (not enough...
-I know), and you can find the tests in a `test/` subdirectory.
+I know), and you can find the tests in a `test/` sub-directory.
 For instance:

 - [tewiba](../tests) itself, of course
 - [bashoptions](https://github.com/ColasNahaboo/bashoptions/tree/main/tests)